Just as your regular calendar helps you organize and manage your schedule, a budget calendar helps you organize and manage your financial life.

 A realistic budget will have all these expenses fixed, so you are not taken unawares because you are expecting them to come up at that particular date.

-To create such a realistic budget, you need a budget calendar.
+To create such a realistic budget, you need a budget calendar (scroll down for our free PDF template).
 It is quite different from a regular budget in that it has a single purpose, which is to help you track your finances.

 There’s provision for you to log in your income, savings amounts, rent or mortgage payments, and due date for each bill, so you always see what payments you have to make when you need to make them, and how much money you have available to cover it all.

 You get to plan in advance for events or bills that can be easily forgotten until they are due.

 So technically, a budget calendar helps you keep track of every important date from the point the money arrives to when you have to spend it.